College of Business

 Student Code of Ethics

 The College of Business requires its students to abide by the COB Student Code of Ethics (available online at www.cob.tamucc.edu).
 Its provisions and stipulations apply to all students taking courses offered by the college, regardless of whether or not they are pursuing a degree awarded by the COB.
-BUSI 0011 COB Orientation (0 sch), a noncredit Blackboard course, is a prerequisite for all 3000 level business core courses.
+BUSI 0011 COB Orientation (0 sch), a noncredit Canvas course, is a prerequisite for all 3000 level business core courses.

 Assurance of Learning/Student Learning Outcomes